jamesthesnake/PumasDocs.jl/docs/src/basics/simulation.md

   detection algorithm for ODEs.
 - `parallel_type`: the type of parallelism to use internally for simulating a `Population`.
 The options are:
-  - `PuMaS.Serial`: No parallelism.
+  - `Pumas.Serial`: No parallelism.
-  - `PuMaS.Threads`: Shared memory multithreading.
+  - `Pumas.Threads`: Shared memory multithreading.
-  - `PuMaS.Distributed`: Distributed (multinode, multi-computer) parallelism.
+  - `Pumas.Distributed`: Distributed (multinode, multi-computer) parallelism.
-  The default is `PuMaS.Threads`.
+  The default is `Pumas.Threads`.
 - Any keyword argument in the DifferentialEquations.jl common solver arguments.
   These are documented on the [DifferentialEquations.jl common solver options page](http://docs.juliadiffeq.org/latest/basics/common_solver_opts.html).